danielboloc/Supplypipe/README.md

   --help            Show this message and exit.
 ```

-Using `--on_demand` will not take into account the strategy/ies logic although it will plot all components.
+Using `--on-demand` will not take into account the strategy/ies logic although it will plot all components.
 This parameter is just to see the price action of the stock/s.

 Using `--only-stock` parameter will only consider the securities in the `stocks` section under `SECTORS` in `config/default.conf`.